-Caritas Villa is a Low-Income Housing Tax Credit (LIHTC) with some Project-Based Section 8 (PBS8) which requires all residents to meet certain income eligibility criteria.
-Villa West consists of 48 restricted units.

-A family's combined income cannot be greater than 60% of the area median income for Multnomah County to be considered eligible for occupancy for Project-Based Section 8 and cannot be greater than 60% of the area median income for YAMHILL County to be considered eligible for the Low-Income Housing Tax Credit program.
+Walnut Court is a Project Based Section 8 (PBS8) and Low-Income Housing Tax Credit (LIHTC) funded community which requires all residents to meet certain income eligibility criteria.
+Walnut Court consist of 24 restricted units.
+A family's combined income cannot be greater than 60% of the area median income for Linn County to be considered eligible for occupancy.